 A little hike on the hill opposite the St Cajetan Church will take you to a tapering pillar standing alone among the wild trees.
 My guides told me that it is an ancient pillar, probably put up as a marker by the travelers.
 There is no inscription.
 The cement work on top makes it took fairly new, but I was told that is a part of the recent restoration.
 Seems like a rural milestone to guide the travelers, but then there should be some more of them.

 The path on the hill leads to a plateau on top and then to next villages.

-Assagao is home to a few designer stores, restaurants and yoga studios.
+Assagao is home to a few designer stores, restaurants, studios and some interesting hotels in Goa.

 Thank you Assagao